 .1 The Privacy Officer shall address all complaints or inquiries about our policies and practices relating to the handling of personal information.
 The inquiry shall be responded to within THIRTY days and we will do our utmost to satisfy the individual’s concerns.

 .2 The Privacy Officer shall investigate all complaints.
-If a complaint is found to be justified, Value Drug Mart Associates Ltd. shall take appropriate measures, including, if necessary, amending our policies and practices.
+If a complaint is found to be justified, Value Drug Mart Holdings Inc. shall take appropriate measures, including, if necessary, amending our policies and practices.

-.3 If an individual is not satisfied with the response from Value Drug Mart Associates Ltd. or about our privacy policies and practices, they can contact:
+.3 If an individual is not satisfied with the response from Value Drug Mart Holdings Inc. or about our privacy policies and practices, they can contact:

 Office of the Information and Privacy Commissioner (Calgary)